Gibbo3771/ccpkg/README.md

 # ccpkg - a Computer Craft powered package manager

-An early work in progress for a lua package manager specifically for Computer Craft (CC).
+An early work in progress for a package manager specifically for Computer Craft (CC).

-ccpkg will allow CC programmers to come together and share common code without having the problems associated with pastebin.
+ccpkg will allow CC programmers distribute their programs and avoid issues that come with pastebin, such as versioning and permanent urls.
 Manage each version through the central "repository" (lives [here](https://github.com/Gibbo3771/ccpkg/tree/main/formula)) using lua scripts, add, remove and update packages on the fly.

-&nbsp;

 ## Features
 Features are being put in quite frequently, so far we support the following operations:

-* Add and remove packages from formula definitions
+* Add and remove packages using formula definitions
-* Local and global dependencies
 * Package versioning (no auto diffing)
-* Create projects for locally scoped dependencies
-* Priority dependency resolution (checks local before global)
-* Startup configuration to autoload paths, with optional bootstrapped startup file per project
+* Startup configuration to autoload paths
-* Built in `run` command to execute non project scripts with ccpkg module resolution
 * Package caching
 * Colored output and extensive logging